 Protect KAMU

-Federal funding for public media, including local stations like KAMU, is at risk.
+Federal funding for public media, including local stations like KAMU, has been cut back.
 However, in this time of change and challenge, our mission will not change.
 We continue to deliver thoughtful, engaging and educational content to the Brazos Valley, while creating local programming to amplify voices from across the community and training the next generation of media professionals.
 But we need your help!
-Learn more about the Protect My Public Media initiative and how you can join the conversation.

 How You Can Help